make-me/make-me/README.md

 `DENSITY=<percentage>` controls the infil percentage of the print.
 The default setting is `0.05`

+### Normalization and packing.

+The make-me distribution ships with a version of the [stltwalker](https://github.com/sshirokov/stltwalker) tool which is used by the web service described below to offer advanced functionality and to normalize input models but can also be used standalone as part of a manual print.

+Help for the version of `stltwalker` bundled with make-me can be obtained with

+    $ vendor/stltwalker/stltwalker -h

+The tool can be used to composite multiple objects or multiple copies of a single object into a single print, as is allowed by the [HTTP API](#http-api)

+    $ vendor/stltwalker/stltwalker -p data/object_a.stl data/object_b.stl data/object_b.stl -o data/out.stl
+	# [.. stltwalker output ..]
+    $ make QUALITY=low data/out

 ## HTTP API

 The service can also be controlled through an HTTP API.